nwhitehead/pzretro/README.md

 https://github.com/Narkhos/Puzzlescript-Wrapper

 For sound, I used my own translation of SFXR to C++.
 Sound generation is done entirely from seed number on the C++ side.

-### Babel

-I had to convert the PuzzleScript JS sources to older version of JavaScript to make it more compatible with Duktape (used previously), there were some issues with backtick literals (template strings).
-I used Babel and the CLI for this.

 ### ARM Compatibility